-3.2.1 GEM Partnership Limited defines a complaint as a report of violation against GEM Partnership's Code of Conduct that has occurred in Company's supply chain and has a direct adverse human rights impact.
+3.2.1 GEM Partnership Ltd defines a complaint as a report of violation against GEM Partnership's Modern Slavery and Remediation Policy that has occurred in Company's supply chain and has a direct adverse human rights impact.
 The complainant should be able to produce sufficient information to demonstrate the relevance and seriousness of the complaint.

-3.3 Step Two: Designing a remediation procedure
+3.3 Step Two: Creating a remediation team

-- 3.3.1 GEM Partnership Limited recognises that it is important to identify and establish a remediation team in order to develop the business's remediation procedure.
-This should be made up of representatives from the workforce, managers, and local NGOs with expertise in modern slavery and forced labour where available.
-If there is an existing government or civil societybacked organisation, process or project providing remedy for victims of modern slavery, these should be identified and involved in the development of the remediation procedure. - 3.3.2 Protecting the victim of slavery must be the first priority of the remediation programme.
+- 3.3.1 GEM Partnership Ltd recognizes that it is important to identify and establish a remediation team in order to develop the business's remediation procedure.
+This should be made up of representatives from GEM Partnerships DST, the workforce, managers, and local non-governmental organization (NGOs) with expertise in modern slavery and forced labour where available.
+If there is an existing government or civil society-backed organisation, process or project providing remedy for victims of modern slavery, these should be identified and involved in the creation of the remediation team. - 3.3.2 Protecting the victim of slavery must be the first priority of the remediation team.
 The remediation team must understand the specific needs, circumstances and aspirations of each victim and what it was that pushed them into modern slavery.

-3.4 GEM Partnership Limited will take the following steps in designing its remediation procedure:
+3.4 GEM Partnership Ltd will take the following steps when designing a remediation procedure:

-- 3.4.1 Identify a remediation team, including local experts where available - 3.4.2 Define the roles and responsibilities of each party - 3.4.3 Decide who will be funding the remediation programme - 3.4.4 Document what would constitute a grievance and what information the complainant should be able to provide to demonstrate the relevance and seriousness of the complaint - 3.4.5 Document what channels are available to workers and relevant third parties for raising grievances - 3.4.6 Ensure that workers and relevant third parties are aware of all of these channels - 3.4.7 Document how the Company will carry out an investigation, should an incident of modern slavery be identified - 3.4.8 Identify and document what remedy the business will offer to victims of modern slavery, including restitution (restoring victim to original situation before abuses occurred), compensation (financial or otherwise), rehabilitation (medical, physiological or psychological care) and satisfaction and guarantee of non-repetition - 3.4.9 Identify and document relevant government and/or civil society-backed support mechanisms that victims of slavery can access - 3.4.10 Ensure that the procedure acknowledges that victims have the right to pursue other forms of remedial action at any stage beyond internal remedy mechanisms - 3.4.11 Decide and document how the business will contribute to programmes to assist victims of modern slavery, e.g. through vocational training or other appropriate measures - 3.4.12 Decide and document how the outcomes of any investigation will be communicated, bearing in mind the need to protect victims - 3.4.13 Establish a review procedure to ensure that the remediation policy is effective and to review the root causes of any incidents of modern slavery - 3.4.14 Share the remediation procedure with all workers on site.
+- 3.4.1 Identify a remediation team, including local experts where available - 3.4.2 Define the roles and responsibilities of each party - 3.4.3 Decide who will be funding the remediation programme - 3.4.4 Document what would constitute a grievance and what information the complainant should be able to provide to demonstrate the relevance and seriousness of the complaint - 3.4.5 Document what channels are available to workers and relevant third parties for raising grievances - 3.4.6 Ensure that workers and relevant third parties are aware of all of these channels - 3.4.7 Document how the Company will carry out an investigation, should an incident of modern slavery be identified - 3.4.8 Identify and document what remedy the business will offer to victims of modern slavery, including restitution (restoring victim to original situation before abuses occurred), compensation (financial or otherwise), rehabilitation (medical, physiological or psychological care) and satisfaction and guarantee of non-repetition - 3.4.9 Identify and document relevant government and/or civil society-backed support mechanisms that victims of slavery can access - 3.4.10 Ensure that the procedure acknowledges that victims have the right to pursue other forms of remedial action at any stage beyond internal remedy mechanisms - 3.4.11 Decide and document how the business will contribute to programmes to assist victims of modern slavery, e.g. through vocational training or other appropriate measures - 3.4.12 Decide and document how the outcomes of any investigation will be communicated, bearing in mind the need to protect victims - 3.4.13 Establish a review procedure to ensure that the remediation policy is effective and to review the root causes of any incidents of modern slavery - 3.4.14 Share the remediation procedure with all workers on site (where appropriate).